octobercms/docs/3.x/extend/services/application.md

-# Application Container
+# Application

-<a id="oc-application-container"></a>

 The inversion of control (IoC) container is a tool for managing class dependencies.
 Dependency injection is a method of removing hard-coded class dependencies.
 Instead, the dependencies are injected at run-time, allowing for greater flexibility as dependency implementations may be swapped easily.

-#### Binding a type into the container
+#### Binding To The Container

 There are two ways the IoC container can resolve dependencies: via Closure callbacks or automatic resolution.
 First, we'll explore Closure callbacks.
-First, a "type" may be bound into the container:
+First, a "type" may be bound into the container.

 ```php
 App::bind('foo', function($app) {